marcrow/XSS_Benchmark/README.md

 ## Objective

-**bXSS Benchmark** is a web application designed to evaluate and benchmark the effectiveness of XSS (Cross-Site Scripting) payloads against a variety of real-world scenarios.
+**bXSS Benchmark** is a web application designed to evaluate and benchmark the effectiveness of blind XSS (Cross-Site Scripting) polyglot payloads against a variety of real-world scenarios.
 It provides a structured environment for security researchers and developers to test, compare, and analyze payloads in different contexts, helping to improve web application security.
+It also can be use to train your XSS skills.

+As the XSS gym training developed by brutelogic is no longer accessible, this project is a local alternative.
+I try to integrated his previous scenario as reference, but this integration isn't fully finnished.

+It is a side project, do not hesitate to report issues.
+I will try to fix them as soon as possible !

+PS: I would not recommend to expose this app pubicly, no security measures have been deployed and the app is still under development.

 ---